Myocardial Abscess

 International

 Murdoch et al (2009) published a contemporary report on the presentation, etiology, and outcome of infective endocarditis in a large patient cohort from multiple locations worldwide.
-They analyzed a prospective cohort study of 2781 adults (median age 57.9 y) with definite infective endocarditis (72.1% of the native valve) who were admitted to 58 hospitals in 25 countries over a 5-year period.
+They analyzed a prospective cohort study of 2781 adults (median age 57.9 years) with definite infective endocarditis (72.1% of the native valve) who were admitted to 58 hospitals in 25 countries over a 5-year period.
 Seventy-seven percent of the patients presented early in the disease course (ie, within the first month), with few of the classic clinical hallmarks of infective endocarditis.
-Recent health care exposure was found in one quarter of the patients.
+Recent healthcare exposure was found in one quarter of the patients.

-S aureus was the most common pathogen found (31.2% of patients).
-The mitral valve was found to be infected in 41.1% of cases and the aortic valve in 37.6%.
+Staphylococcus aureus was the most common pathogen found (31.2% of patients).
+The mitral valve was infected in 41.1% of cases and the aortic valve in 37.6%.
 The common complications included stroke (16.9%), embolization other than stroke (22.6%), heart failure (32.3%), and intracardiac abscess (14.4%).
 Surgical therapy was performed in 48.2% of the patients, and in-hospital mortality rates were high (17.7%).

 The incidence of infective endocarditis remained relatively stable from 1950-1987, at approximately 4.2 cases per 100,000 patient-years.[8]
 During the early 1980s, the yearly incidence of infective endocarditis was 2 cases per 100,000 population in the United Kingdom and Wales and 1.9 cases per 100,000 population in the Netherlands.
 A higher incidence was noted from 1984-1990; 5.9 and 11.6 episodes per 100,000 population were reported from Sweden and metropolitan Philadelphia, respectively.[9]